Site Menu in Black Bar on PC or ≡ on mobile device

 What credibly took place after the Marines arrived?
 What kind of a wooden ladder could do what three heavy sledgehammers could not?
 How and why did the sword used to strike down John Brown bend?
 As one studies the Marines' involvement in this bygone confrontation, more and more questions present themselves and demand explanation.

 Now, one hundred and sixty-plus years after the event, this historical novel offers an in-depth look at the actions of those heroic, but forgotten, Marines.
 Although fictional dialogue has been incorporated to give "life" to the story, historical accuracy has been preserved as correctly as possible.

 Dale Lee Sumner was born and reared in a very Navy family.
 His father was a retired Avionics Chief Petty Officer, and his mother a Yeoman Third Class Petty Officer during WWII.
 His brother was a Navy SEAL.
-His sister is married to a career Naval officer.
-Dale retired as a Commander (O-5) in the Supply Corps.
+(All three are buried in Arlington National Cemetery.)
+Dale retired from the U.S. Navy as a Commander (O-5) .

-As a Navy enlisted man, while stationed at the Marine Corps Air Station at Yuma, Arizona, he experienced the unusual privilege of being awarded the station's highest honor of "Marine of the Month."
+While stationed at the Marine Corps Air Station at Yuma, Arizona , as a young Navy enlisted man (AZ3), he experienced the unusual privilege of being awarded the station's highest honor of "Marine of the Month."
 A close association with the Marines continued throughout the rest of his Naval career.

 He and his wife currently reside in Middle Georgia.

 Interior: Black & White w/ white paper

 e-Book ISBN-13: 978-0-9974634-6-0